 So, your Employee NPS will be :

 So, your overall eNPS is 26 (Display the employee NPS as a whole number and not as a percentage).

 Since your eNPS is a 26, you have a decent score meaning there are more promoters to back you up.
 But if it were a -26, then it’s a blazing alarm indicating a gang of unhappy detractors.
 If that’s the case, you will have to take immediate measures to pacify and convert the passives and detractors into promoters.

 The score does not matter until you have a graph that slopes upwards with each eNPS survey.

 Conduct Employee NPS surveys the right way, at the right time with the right employee engagement software to collect mindful, unbiased responses.
 Having a Likert scale question with the eNPS question would only help you with collecting the responses part.

 When you have dedicated NPS software, you will be able to enjoy the advantages of the ‘one question you need to grow’, completely.
 You won’t need spreadsheets to calculate the eNPS score when you have a tool that does it for you.
 Create, send and share Employee NPS surveys painlessly using an NPS platform.
 Automating processes lets you utilize your time better.

 Ignoring your employees for the longest time and sharing a survey yearly or quarterly, won’t collect you any insightful information but abandoned or biased responses.
 Scheduling and planning your Employee NPS surveys at the right frequency helps you track your progress.
 You will be able to differentiate the improvements you have achieved over a period of time.

 The Employee NPS would guide you into creating a virtuous cycle that assists your employees to earn nothing but a 10 from the customers.
 And they should be rewarded for it.
-The customer and employee net promoter score systems gets fully integrated for they are on the pursuit of nothing but happiness.
+The customer and employee net promoter score systems get fully integrated for they are in the pursuit of nothing but happiness.